 Bamboo, Kale and Marriage Equality

 Who can forget the story of Kale?
 Possibly Bambu Batu’s greatest triumph of all was the Kale t-shirt.
-A parody woven through the beef council slogan, the Coca Cola image, and a sharp critique of Chick-Fil-A’s policies toward gay marriage and free press, the bamboo t-shirts carried a positive message that resonated.
+A parody woven through the beef council slogan, the Coca-Cola logo, and a sharp critique of Chick-fil-A’s policies toward gay marriage and free press, the bamboo t-shirts carried a positive message that resonated across the county and beyond.

 The story of Kale for Marriage Equality was somewhat convoluted, but the t-shirts were a hit.
 And we ended up raising thousands of dollars for gay rights charity organizations.